Skip to Main Content

 Minimum Wage

-Subject to certain exceptions, the Texas Minimum Wage Act (Tex.
-Labor Code § 62.001, et seq.) mandates a minimum wage equivalent to the minimum wage set by federal law.
+Subject to certain exceptions, the Texas Minimum Wage Act mandates a minimum wage equivalent to the minimum wage set by federal law.
+Tex.
+Lab.
+Code § 62.051.
 For purposes of compliance with the Fair Labor Standards Act (FLSA), the minimum wage is not less than $7.25 per hour.
-However, President Biden issued an Executive Order that dictates the minimum wage for workers who are working on federal contracts.
-As of January 1, 2023, the minimum wage for workers working on covered contracts is $16.20 per hour, and the minimum wage for tipped workers on covered contracts is $13.75 per hour.
-(Department of Labor Final Rule).

 Texas law contains special minimum wage restrictions for certain employees, such as service employees who receive tips.
 Tex.
 Lab.
 Code § 62.052.

-An employee who is not paid wages as prescribed by this chapter may file a wage claim with the Texas Workforce Commission no later than 180 days after the date the wages became due as payment.
-Id. § 61.051.
+An employee who is not paid wages as prescribed by this chapter may file a wage claim with the Texas Workforce Commission no later than 180 days after the date the wages became due for payment.
+Tex.
+Lab.
+Code § 61.051.

 Wage Payments